ncrnmcn/okkultra/content/index.md

 My [[perfectionism]] did not take this well.
 It revelled in painful convulsions, raging against the mediocre plot I hammered into my [[Typewriters|Olympia SM9]].
 But my goal was not to please this old demon, but to explore this fragment further into the depths from where it submerged.
 I sensed something beaneath the surface and I finally wanted answers to the questions I had.

 This place is quite similar to the endeavor I just described.
-I came here to explore these fragments of the unknown—even it means to have this old demon breathing down my neck.
-I want to see what is beneath the surface.
-This is my goal.
+I still have ideas chasing me.
+I came here to explore these ideas—these [[fragments of the unknown]]—even it means to have old [[demons]] breathing down my neck.
+I want to see what lies beneath the surface.

-This is Okkultra.
+**This is Okkultra.**